joeromero/docs/content/cartodb_js/cartodb_js.md

 ### Creating visualizations at runtime

-All CartoDB services are available through the API, which basically means that you can create a new visualization without doing it before through the CartoDB UI.
+All CartoDB services are available through the API, which basically means that you can create a new visualization without using the CartoDB user interface.
 This is particularly useful when you are modifying the visualization depending on user interactions that change the SQL to get the data or CartoCSS to style it.
-This method, although needs more programming skills, provides all the flexibility you might need to create more dynamic visualizations.
+Although this method requires more programming skills it provides all the flexibility you may need to create more dynamic visualizations.

-When you create a visualization using the CartoDB website, you get automatically a viz.json URL defining it.
-When you want to create the visualization via JS, obviously you dont have it, so you will pass all the required parameters to the library so that it can create the visualization at runtime and display it on your map.
+When you create a visualization using the CartoDB website, you automatically are given a viz.json URL that links to it.
+When you want to create the visualization on the fly via JS you will need to pass all the required parameters to the library so that it can create the visualization at runtime and display it on your map.
 It is pretty simple.

 #### CREATING VISUALIZATIONS AT RUNTIME